paraskuk/paraskuk/README.md

 ## Hi there 👋

-- 🔭 Working as a Senior Software Engineer
+- 🔭 Working as a Senior Software Engineer (Python and Java) at EPAM Systems, London, UK
 - 🌱 Currently Learning Rust

 ## 🚀 About Me